“If you cannot be a poet, be the poem.” David Carradine

 Contact Christine at: firstname.lastname@example.org

-Math teacher Evan Dewdney studied mathematics and economics at Hamilton College and obtained his Masters Degree in education at University of Southern Maine’s Extended Teacher Education Program.
+Math teacher Evan Dewdney studied mathematics and economics at Hamilton College and obtained his Master’s Degree in education at University of Southern Maine’s Extended Teacher Education Program.
 Evan’s approach is to inspire curiosity and wonder in his students.
 If he can make students curious about how the world works they will become life long learners.
 Evan strives to develop rapport with every student, assess their learning style and adjust the way he teaches to suit their needs.
-He and his wife are the proud parents of a young daughter named Aria.
-The couple live in Portland and love to hike, bike, travel and spend time outdoors.
+He and his wife are the proud parents of a young daughter named Aria and an even younger son named Theron.
+The couple live in Cape Elizabeth and love to garden, walk, travel and spend time outdoors.

 Contact Evan at: email@example.com

-Marylyn Wentworth co-founded The New School in 2000 and served as the school’s Principal until 2016.
-She is now devoting her time at TNS to teaching.
+Marylyn Wentworth co-founded The New School in 2000 and has served the school in may ways since.
 Marylyn has been an educator in Southern Maine since 1961.
 She has been a national consultant for school reform with the Coalition of Essential Schools, the Annenberg Institute at Brown University, the Annenberg Rural Challenge, the Foxfire Teacher Outreach Center, the National School Reform Faculty, and the School Reform Initiative, and has had long-term involvement with The Southern Maine Partnership.
 She has been a potter and graphic artist, a teacher in MSAD 71 and at Waynflete School and is presently an avid gardener, quilter and writer.
 In 1970 she co-founded The School Around Us, The New School’s K-8 sister school, with eight other families.
 Marylyn has a Maine Certificate in secondary English, K-8 general education and K-12 Art.

 After obtaining certification in ASL/English Interpretation for the Deaf, Martin joined the Lexington School for the Deaf in NY as a job developer for the Deaf, served as American Sign Language Program Director on the community college level and adjunct professor at the Lewis School, Princeton, NJ.
 He currently serves on the Board of Trustees of the Foundation for Maine’s Deaf and Hard of Hearing Children at the Governor Baxter School, Falmouth, ME.
 He feels strongly that clear communication with other cultures is the key to a life of purpose.